Loose, rocky terrain on the descent from Ball Pass

 Located at 1820m on Ball Ridge, directly opposite the Caroline Face of Aoraki Mount Cook, Caroline Hut is a great location to experience the mountain views in comfort.

-The hut is equipped with firewood, gas, solar lighting, satellite phone, Department of Conservation radio, sleeping bags and nonperishable food.
+The hut is equipped with firewood, gas, solar lighting, satellite communication devices, Department of Conservation radio, sleeping bags and nonperishable food.
 A wood-fired stove means there are good heating and drying facilities.

 The hut consists of two rooms, sleeping up to 10 participants and 2 guides in total.
 There are no showers, but warm water and a basin can be provided for washing.
 The two traditional longdrop toilets have one of the most spectacular views in the country!

 For the guided Ball Pass Crossing you need to have lots of previous trekking, backpacking, tramping or bushwalking experience.
-This trek is beginner mountaineering and is more demanding than other guided hikes in New Zealand, such as the Milford or Routeburn Tracks, because it is alpine, traverses snow fields and a small glacier and there is no track in parts.
-Where there is a track it is narrow, uneven and you have to place your feet carefully.
-Particularly on the third day there are steep rock scree slopes to descend and even on the first day, while walking parallel to the Tasman Glacier, there are unstable moraine slopes to negotiate.
+This trek is beginner mountaineering and is more demanding than other guided hikes in New Zealand, such as the Milford or Routeburn Tracks, because it is alpine, traverses snow fields and a small glacier.
+There is no track and the terrain is often uneven and you have to place your feet carefully.
+In places there are loose scree slopes to negotiate.

 If you are planning to walk the Milford and Routeburn Tracks or any of the other Great Walks, then it is best to do these prior to the Ball Pass Crossing, because those hikes are much easier.

-Several hikes of at least 6 hours' duration involving some uphill are recommended as preparation for the Ball Pass Crossing.
+Regular hikes of at least 8 hours' duration involving significant vertical ascent are recommended as preparation for this trip.
 You do not need prior mountaineering experience.
-All trips to Caroline Hut require above average fitness to cope with the mountain terrain.
+All trips to Caroline Hut require a solid level of fitness to cope with the mountain terrain.
 Early season (November-December) you are likely to encounter soft snow even below the hut.
 If you have never walked in deep snow before, then the best way to prepare for this is to walk through sand dunes or somewhere where there is loose sand, where you lose a good percentage of your momentum with each step.
-Mid to late season (January - April), when the snow has melted back, you will encounter loose scree (rock) slopes, especially if you do a crossing.
-The best training for this is to hike along stony riverbeds or beaches where there is an uneven surface, where you have to watch your foot placement.
+Mid to late season (January - April), when the snow has melted back, you will encounter firmer snow and loose scree (rock) slopes, especially if you do a crossing.
+The best training for this is to hike over smooth rock slabs and along rough, stony riverbeds or beaches where there is an uneven surface, where you have to watch your foot placement.
 You need to be practised at this to be fast enough to do the crossing.

 Participants for a Ball Pass Crossing need to: